babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

 As of this writing, there are two known implementations of finality contracts that integrate with Babylon's Bitcoin staking protocol:

-1. **OP Finality Gadget** - Available at [babylonlabs-io/rollup-bsn-contracts](https://github.com/babylonlabs-io/rollup-bsn-contracts).
+1. **Rollup BSN Contracts** - Available at [babylonlabs-io/rollup-bsn-contracts](https://github.com/babylonlabs-io/rollup-bsn-contracts).
    This implementation is a CosmWasm smart contract designed to integrate OP Stack rollups with Babylon's Bitcoin staking protocol.
 The contract is actively developed and maintained by Babylon Labs.
-This implementation follows the specification outlined in this document.
+This implementation follows the specification outlined in this document and includes support for contract migration to enable production upgrades.

 2. **BLITZ** - Available at
    [alt-research/blitz](https://github.com/alt-research/blitz).
 This